DBradley27/Kinase-specificity-evolution/README.md

 ```
 ancestral_seq.fa
 ```
-We also include here a very simple custom *R* function called *anc_node query()* that can be used to parse the 'rst' file and extract posterior probabilities for any site and node of interest:
+We also include here a very simple custom *R* function called *anc_node query()* that can be used to parse the 'rst' file and extract posterior probabilities for any node-site combination of interest:
 ```
 anc_node_query.R
 ```